Crawl To Me: Reception

 Critical reception for Crawl To Me has been positive, and Roberts has reported that the first edition of the initial trade paperback sold out.
 Bloody Disgusting praised the series for its storyline and wrote "Robert manages to find a balance between not knowing whether the characters are insane, suffering from illness, or if this stuff is actually happening in some sort of surreal world."
 They also praised the "Red Label" deluxe edition, as they felt that the new artwork and the oversized printing "allows you to appreciate all the nitty-gritty details of Robert’s artwork" and further praised Robert's artwork style as being "a unique style that meshes digital and hand drawn images."
 The Jersey Journal also had praise for Crawl To Me, as they felt that the first issue gave a deeper perspective of people suffering from mental illness and the emotions that they feel while trying to live with their ailment.

 Film adaptation

 In 2012 it was announced that Crawl To Me would have a film adaptation and that it would be directed by David Armstrong.
 David White and T.J.
 Cimfel were brought on that same year to write the script and it was further announced that Roberts would be producing the film alongside Jeff Mazzola and Christopher White.
 Armstrong later left the project and was replaced in 2013 with Víctor Garcia.
 Roberts has stated that if possible, he would like to contribute to the film's soundtrack.

+After years in development hell, In July 2025 an official concept trailer Crawl To Me was finally released.
+Robert stated “It feels poetic to finally have Crawl to Me back in my hands,” says Robert.
+“This is the adaptation fans have been waiting for — true to the book, and made with a team that understands its psychological complexity and raw terror.”